 2. Check-in with them regularly.

-Research shows a concept taught in multiple settings over time seems to stick with a student longer than dumping all in the information on them in one sitting.
+Research shows a concept taught in multiple settings over time seems to stick with a student longer than dumping all of the information on them in one sitting.
 Teaching your child about money is no different.

 Share a concept with your child and then give them opportunities to put that into practice.
 After a while, circle back around to discuss their progress and any challenges.